AP Trophy

 The Associated Press (AP) Trophy is the annual award given by the Associated Press (AP) to the team ranked No. 1 in the season's final AP Poll.
 The trophy is emblematic of the college football national championship as awarded by the Associated Press.

 The current version of trophy consists of a silver or gold football suspended above a base which contains the letters "AP" (for Associated Press), along with the information on who the recipient of the trophy was.

 Until the 1968 college football season, the final AP poll of the season was released following the end of the regular season, with the exception of the 1965 season.

-Prior to the College Football Playoff (CFP) and Bowl Championship Series (BCS), the NCAA had not held a tournament or championship game to determine the national champion of what is now the highest level, NCAA Division I Football Bowl Subdivision (FBS) due to the long-standing historical ties between individual college football conferences and high-paying bowl games like the Rose Bowl and Orange Bowl.
+Prior to the College Football Playoff (CFP) and Bowl Championship Series (BCS), a tournament or championship game was not held to determine the national champion of what is now the highest level, NCAA Division I Football Bowl Subdivision (FBS) due to the long-standing historical ties between individual college football conferences and high-paying bowl games like the Rose Bowl and Orange Bowl.
 The NCAA did, however, recognize a national champion based upon the final results of major "wire-service" (AP and Coaches') polls.
 The extent of that recognition came in the form of acknowledgment in the annual NCAA Football Guide of the "unofficial" national champions.
 As a result, the public and the media began to acknowledge the leading vote-getter in the final AP Poll as the national champion for that season.

 The Associated Press was not tied to the BCS, and the trophy could be awarded to a team which did not win the BCS National Championship Game.
 This has happened once after the 2003 season when LSU won the BCS title game, but USC received a higher total of votes in the final AP Poll, and therefore received the AP National Championship Trophy.
 Teams serving NCAA postseason bans are still eligible for the AP National Championship.
 This has occurred twice, following the 1957 and 1974 seasons.